THE HISTORY OF THE "ADVENT CALENDAR"

 Later, as the Christmas season was more and more used commercially, images were replaced by sweets such as chocolate.

 The Advent calendar became a timepiece of the days until Christmas Eve to illustrate children the time remaining and to increase the anticipation of Christmas.
-With our HUSS Incense calendar, you have the chance to burn one incense cone every day from the first of December to Christmas Eve.
-The various styles are described so that they can easily identify your favorite.
+With our HUSS Incense cone advent calendar, you have the chance to burn one incense cone every day from the first of December to Christmas Eve.
+The various styles are described so that they can easily identify your favourite.

 Enjoy the different senses and let us know your favourite.